ayushoriginal/Multi-Document-Summarization/README.md

 ### Task 3 - Very short cross-lingual single-document summaries
 Two required runs and one optional one per group:

-Required: (Priority=1) Given one or more automatic English translations of each document in the 25 TDT clusters, create a **very short summary** (<= 75 bytes) of the document in English.
+* Bullet 1a Required: (Priority=1) Given one or more automatic English translations of each document in the 25 TDT clusters, create a **very short summary** (<= 75 bytes) of the document in English.
 No other English documents can be used.
-Required: (Priority=2) Given a manual English translation of each document in the 25 TDT clusters, create a **very short summary** (<= 75 bytes) of the document in English.
+* Bullet 1b Required: (Priority=2) Given a manual English translation of each document in the 25 TDT clusters, create a **very short summary** (<= 75 bytes) of the document in English.
 No other English documents can be used.
-Optional: (Priority=3) A run using the MT output and any other documents from English sources,e.g., relevant documents for these 25 clusters provided by NIST.
+* Bullet 1c Optional: (Priority=3) A run using the MT output and any other documents from English sources,e.g., relevant documents for these 25 clusters provided by NIST.
 Summaries over the size limit will be truncated; no bonus for creating a shorter summary.
 No specific format other than linear is required.

 Submitted summaries will be evaluated solely using ROUGE n-gram matching.